Items with an asterisk (*) are also in the glossary.

 Timing: This is one of the most important aspects of good training.
 We must time the click (mark) to the exact movement (or stillness) that we seek and follow the click promptly with the food reward.
 We also time the release of our signal pressure* to correspond with the click.

-Sometimes we carefully time a series of pressure-release sequences as part of the overall task, with the click&treat at the end (as in Chapter Eight when we ask for a series of backward steps before we click&treat).
+Sometimes we carefully time a series of pressure-release sequences as part of the overall task, with the click&treat at the end (as in asking for a series of backward steps before we click&treat).

 Sometimes we work through a series of chained tasks with a click&treat at the end of the chain.
 When we teach a chain of related tasks, the horse often learns that each earlier task is the signal or cue for the upcoming task, until the sequence or chain ends with a click&treat and relaxation.
 For example, cleaning all four feet can become a chain of tasks with a click&treat after all four feet are done.